parrt/msds621/README.md

 All projects will be graded with the specific input or tests given in the project description, so you understand precisely what is expected of your program.
 Consequently, projects will be graded in binary fashion: They either work or they do not.
 Each failed unit test gets a fixed amount off, no partial credit.
 The only exception is when your program does not run on the grader's or my machine because of some cross-platform issue.
 This is typically because a student has hardcoded some file name or directory into their program.
 In that case, we will take off *a minimum* of 10% instead of giving you a 0, depending on the severity of the mistake.
 Please go to github and verify that the website has the proper files for your solution.
 That is what I will download for testing.

 Each project has a hard deadline and only those projects working correctly before the deadline get credit.
 My grading script pulls from github at the deadline.  *All projects are due at the start of class on the day indicated, unless otherwise specified.*

+*I reserve the right to change projects until the day they are assigned.*

 **Grading standards**.
 I consider an **A** grade to be above and beyond what most students have achieved.
 A **B** grade is an average grade for a student or what you could call "competence" in a business setting.
 A **C** grade means that you either did not or could not put forth the effort to achieve competence.
 Below **C** implies you did very little work or had great difficulty with the class compared to other students.